wargio/r2dec-js/README.md

 ### Windows users only:

  - clone
- -
+ - For cygwin or msys2
- - For cygwin or msys2: run `make -C p` from inside the `r2dec` folder
+    - run `make -C p` from inside the `r2dec` folder
+ - For everything else
- - For everything else: build via meson.
+    - Build via meson.
  - Set `R2DEC_HOME` env variable or copy whole r2dec-js dir to `%R2_RDATAHOME%\r2pm\git\` where `%R2_RDATAHOME%` is path returned by `radare2.exe -H R2_RDATAHOME`.

 # Usage